 Once back in the UK, Nick moved to London with a band, and then joined various others based in Camden around the time of Britpop.
 He watched many bands rise and fall, along with a lot of money being punted and lost by record companies on the backs of the successful and fashionable Britpop bands of the time.
 At the end of this period, Nick travelled to Holland and joined another rock band who ended up in Sweden.
-There the band recorded an EP and were offered a gig supporting Motorhead, but due to various wrangles over the recording this never came to pass, and Nick once again returned to the UK.
+There the band recorded an EP and were offered a gig supporting Motorhead.
+Several of the co written songs on the EP went on to feature gold selling album in Scandanavia by Jason Paradiso.

 Nick’s next trip was overland through Europe, across the Western Sahara to Senegal and Gambia.
 Again, on this journey he met and played with many amazing street musicians and experienced for the first time music in different cultural contexts – in ceremonies, dances, and also religious and spiritual settings.
 He observed musicians in their role as living historians passing down stories, melodies and rhythms from one generation to the next, and he saw music turn people from reserved observers into ecstatic, joyful, dancing participants.
 He also saw musicians respected and compensated for their efforts, outside of any strictly commercial agreements.
 The music was enjoyed by everyone regardless of age, class, gender, fashion, etc, and the levels of skill among the players and groups was often incredible.
 In Gambia Nick had the opportunity to join a trio on bass, playing traditional music at hotels, clubs, bars, parties and tourist areas with two experienced Gambian musicians.